dpi26/Practices-of-code-of-HTML-JS-C/README.md

 realy it make good for program. here we collect all  file of c language.
 * This repo generated for practice of code and learning regularly.
-* This is contain all html, c++ and js fie of my practice . then solved all the questions and work continousely.this all file uploaded by git and github and these work and uploading all files.
+* This is contain all html, c++ and js fie of my practice . then solved all the questions and work continousely.this all file uploaded by git and github and these work and uploading all files. and also add readme file